• Skip to primary navigation

 If you are looking for a delicious salad for fall that is simple to make and great for meal prep, this Pearl Couscous Salad With Roasted Vegetables is it!
 Keep reading and let me tell you all about it.

 Let me share a few other salads we love.
 Peach Caprese salad is so easy to put together and is a fun variation of the classic Caprese.
-Mediterranean lentil salad is a healthy salad that is delicious and makes awesome meal prep as well!
-Green goddess pasta salad if pasta salads are your thing, let me suggest this salad for a healthier recipe.
+Mediterranean lentil salad is a vegetarian salad that is delicious and makes awesome meal prep as well!
+Green goddess pasta salad if pasta salads are your thing, let me suggest this salad for a lighter recipe.
 Strawberry basil salad is a really easy salad to put together and perfect for enjoying those perfect summer berries.

 This salad is vegetarian/vegan, but it is also a really hearty dish.
 I love eating this for a light meal.